dbihar/ptm_assignment/README.md

 	Then open http://127.0.0.1:5000/

-	Result will be shown on the bottom of the webpage
+	Result will be shown on the bottom of the web page

 ## Running modules from command line